 2. The 4-Hour Workweek

 Would you believe that 2.1 million copies of this book were sold and translated into about 40 languages?!
 Yes.
 Timothy Ferriss has precisely portrayed the life of people who sacrifice most of their time to just work for a 9 to 5 job.
+It is one of the best books to read for students, working professionals, and also for entrepreneurs.
+The author insists on being effective, not efficient, the importance of validating your business ideas, and fixing a premium price for your product in business.

 • Author: Timothy Ferriss